 The suggested conception of decision support based on the developed approach of text data processing and analysis allows performing quantitative and qualitative surveys of customer satisfaction using computer-aided procedures, and making effective managerial decisions on product quality management.
 The present conception allows effective reduction of labor intensity of customer satisfaction research that makes it available for use by a wide range of companies.
 A prototype of IDSS was developed on the basis of the suggested conception.
 The performed experiment has proved its efficacy for solving real problems of quality management and consistency of the results obtained.
+IDSS enables companies to make decisions on quality control based on analytical processing of text data containing implicit information on client satisfaction.

 Future research on the given topic can be devoted to automatic annotating of text data, representing text amount of review in the form of a summary, and extracting useful and unique information.